 He entered the Canons Regular of St. John Cantius in 2010 and completed his two-year novitiate before starting seminary studies.
 He professed perpetual vows in 2015 and began studying theology at Mundelein that year.

-Each year we honor the archdiocesan priests celebrating special jubilees.
-They have dedicated themselves to serving the Lord through his church in the Archdiocese of Chicago, and they often wear many hats, such as administrator, maintenance man, cook, accountant, friend.
-They have been parish priests, but also teachers, chaplains and counselors.
+Every year, Chicago Catholic honors the archdiocesan priests celebrating jubilees, who have dedicated themselves to serving the Lord through the Catholic Church.
+They often wear many hats, such as pastor, administrator, maintenance man, cook, accountant, friend.
+They have served mostly as parish priests, and some have also served as teachers, chaplains and counselors.
 Chicago Catholic congratulates and thanks them.